martian-lang/martian-docs/content/getting-started/index.md

 ~~~~

 To test that everything is working, `make longtests` runs a few simple test pipelines
-and verifies that their output is correct, including test that pipeline failures are
+and verifies that their output is correct, including tests that pipeline failures are
 handled correctly.

 Alternatively, you can use
 ~~~~
+$ go get golang.org/x/tools/cmd/goyacc
+$ go install golang.org/x/tools/cmd/goyacc
 $ go get github.com/martian-lang/martian/cmd/...
 $ go generate github.com/martian-lang/martian/...
 $ go install github.com/martian-lang/martian/cmd/...
 ~~~~
-However you'll still need to run `make web` in the repository directory in
+However that will not you'll still need to run `make web` in the repository
-order to build the web UI.
+directory in order to build the web UI.
+Furthermore, the martian binaries
+expect various data files to be located in specific relative locations.
+Building with `make` is therefore recommended.

 ## Environment Setup